basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

 ## Launch content

 The data containing units to be launched and other information about the launch.
 This document is first preprocessed using `inja` - https://github.com/pantor/inja.
 Please see inja's documentation for usage - if you're familiar with `jinja2`, it's nearly the same.
-Jinja itself isn't used due to python dependency. `jinja2cpp` was also considered, but not used for now due to `boost` dependency.
+Jinja itself isn't used due to Python dependency. `jinja2cpp` was also considered, but not used for now due to `boost` dependency.

 Using inja enables lifting out functionality such as filtering and argument handling from the launch system to an already written preprocessor.